WimS83/XSQConverter/README.md

 <img src="https://blockchain.info//Resources/buttons/donate_64.png"/>

-Donations for this project are accepted at:
+If you find this project usefull you can send a donation to

 https://blockchain.info/address/1KrgFf1JGp59V9NTCndPFT5Mwo91X2AB5g